Brutalist architecture: In the 21st century

+Neobrutalist buildings have included Wang Shu's Ningbo Museum, where traces of the bamboo framework are visible on the monumental concrete, referred to in his 2012 Pritzker Prize citation as "an urban icon".
+In general, however, neobrutalist buildings tend to be commissioned by the private sector, such as the campus of the private University of Engineering and Technology (UTEC) in Peru, designed by Yvonne Farrell and Shelley McNamara and referenced in the citation for their 2020 Pritzker Prize.
+They may also use more ecologically friendly materials, such as recycled bricks or timber construction, rather than concrete, while maintaining the fundamental concept of exposing the materials and structural elements, an approach taken at the Colegio Reggio in Madrid.

-Many of the defining aspects of the style have been softened in newer buildings, with concrete façades often being sandblasted to create a stone-like surface, covered in stucco, or composed of patterned, pre-cast elements.
-These elements are also found in renovations of older Brutalist buildings, such as the redevelopment of Sheffield's Park Hill.
+Many of the defining aspects of the style have been softened in newer buildings, with concrete façades often being sandblasted to create a stone-like surface, covered in stucco, or composed of patterned, precast elements.
+These elements are also found in renovations of older brutalist buildings, such as the redevelopment of Sheffield's Park Hill.
+However, board-marked concrete in the brutalist tradition is still used in some developments, such as the neobrutalist Silberrad Student Centre and library extension at the University of Essex, designed to be sympathetic to the existing 1960s brutalist campus buildings and taking "the opportunity to use in-situ brutalist concrete as a sensitive contextual material".

 Villa Göth was listed as historically significant by the Uppsala county administrative board on 3 March 1995.
-Several Brutalist buildings in the United Kingdom have been granted listed status as historic and others, such as Gillespie, Kidd & Coia's St. Peter's Seminary, named by Prospect magazine's survey of architects as Scotland's greatest post-war building, have been the subject of conservation campaigns.
-Similar buildings in the United States have been recognized, such as the Pirelli Building in New Haven's Long Wharf.
-The Twentieth Century Society has unsuccessfully campaigned against the demolition of British buildings such as the Tricorn Centre and Trinity Square multi-storey car park, but successfully in the case of Preston bus station garage, London's Hayward Gallery and others.
+Several brutalist buildings in the United Kingdom have been granted listed status as historic, and others, such as Gillespie, Kidd & Coia's St. Peter's Seminary, named by Prospect magazine's survey of architects as Scotland's greatest post-war building, have been the subject of conservation campaigns.
+Similar buildings in the United States have been recognized, such as the Pirelli Tire Building in New Haven's Long Wharf.
+The Twentieth Century Society has unsuccessfully campaigned against the demolition of British buildings such as the Tricorn Centre and Trinity Square multi-storey car park, made famous by its prominent role in the film Get Carter, but successfully in the case of Preston bus station garage, London's Hayward Gallery, and others.

-Notable buildings that have been demolished include the Smithson's Robin Hood Gardens (2017) in East London, John Madin's Birmingham Central Library (2016), Marcel Breuer's American Press Institute Building in Reston, Virginia, Araldo Cossutta's Third Church of Christ, Scientist in Washington, D.C.
+Notable buildings that have been demolished include the Smithsons' Robin Hood Gardens (2017) in East London, John Madin's Birmingham Central Library (2016), Marcel Breuer's American Press Institute Building in Reston, Virginia, Araldo Cossutta's Third Church of Christ, Scientist in Washington, D.C.
 (2014), and the Welbeck Street car park in London (2019).